 Department of African, African-American, and Diaspora Studies (GRAD)

-(The Department of African, African American, and Diaspora Studies will offer M.A. and Ph.D. degrees in Africana studies, as well as a graduate minor in this field.
-The department plans to admit graduate students beginning in the fall 2025 semester.)
+The Department of African, African American, and Diaspora Studies offers M.A. and Ph.D. degrees in Africana studies, as well as a graduate minor in this field.

 The department’s geographical breadth covers Africa, North America, South America, and the Caribbean, and the disciplinary diversity of our faculty encompasses history, anthropology, political science, literature, ethnomusicology, performance and dance, and other fields.
-These specializations inform the tracks and concentrations of our new graduate program.
+These specializations inform the tracks and concentrations of our new (fall 2025) graduate program.
 Additionally, the department has a long-standing and highly regarded language program that currently offers elementary, intermediate, and advanced language instruction in Swahili and Wolof.
-We began sponsoring our first course in Yoruba in spring 2022.
+We began offering our first courses in Yoruba in spring 2022.

 Our approach to graduate training bridges historical separations between African Studies and African American/Diaspora Studies and unites those fields within intellectual and methodological frameworks that focus on the experience and the agency of peoples of African descent in the modern world from a historical, cultural, and comparative perspective in general, and with respect to the impact of globalization on Africa and the African diaspora in particular.
 As such, we also aim to address major gaps in current studies of the global experiences of people of African descent.